AhmedDaraz-Ignite/product-catalog-services/product-service/Readme.md

 ##### The system comes with 3 predefined user accounts
 	- username: ahmed / password: ahmed  ---- Super user with Role 'Admin'
 	- username: martin / password: martin  ---- Standard read only user with Role 'Uesr'
-	- username: salme / password: salme  ---- Standard read only user with Role 'Uesr'
+	- username: salma / password: salma  ---- Standard read only user with Role 'Uesr'

 #### Areas for improvements
  - Configure SSL security for Rest API, Curretly it use Http basic authentication.